Winston-Salem Dash 2026 Gameday Guide

 The Dash go all out for Independence Day with a multi-night celebration that blends America’s 250th anniversary with one of the most anticipated weeks of the season.
 From June 30 through July 5, Truist Stadium becomes the center of the action, highlighted by themed games, specialty experiences, and three straight nights of fireworks.
 Throughout the series, the Dash will take the field in special America 250 jerseys all series.
 Game highlights include:

-- July 2 | Boston Tea Party Night: Step into the American Revolution with live reenactors, themed in-game entertainment, and a postgame fireworks show.
+- July 2 | Boston Tea Party Night: Live reenactors, themed in-game entertainment, and a postgame fireworks show.

-- July 3 | Americana Night: A nostalgic nod to classic Americana, featuring retro-inspired entertainment, throwback vibes, and a fireworks show equal in scale to July 4.
+- July 3 | Americana Night: A nostalgic nod to classic Americana with retro-inspired entertainment and a fireworks show equal in scale to July 4.

 - July 4 | 250th Celebration: The main event.
-Expect a packed ballpark, a pregame flyover, and the largest fireworks show in Winston-Salem following the game.
+Expect a packed ballpark, a pregame flyover, and the largest fireworks show in Winston-Salem.

-Insider Tip: This is one of the most in-demand stretches of the season and tends to sell out.
+*Insider Tip: This stretch is one of the most in-demand of the season and tends to sell out.
 Plan ahead and take advantage of early-bird pricing available through June 1.
 Get your tickets here.

 Free Movie Nights at the Ballpark (New)

-- Friday, April 24 | The Sandlot: A classic baseball favorite, shown where it feels most at home—right on the field.
+- Friday, April 24 | The Sandlot: A classic baseball favorite, shown where it feels most at home.

-- Saturday, June 27 | Top Gun: Maverick: High-flying action on the big screen, followed by a post-movie fireworks show.
+- Saturday, June 27 | Top Gun: Maverick: High-flying action on the big screen, followed by fireworks.

-- Saturday, August 1 | F1: The Movie: Racing meets the ballpark with a pre-movie car show and adrenaline-fueled feature.
+- Saturday, August 1 | F1: The Movie: Racing meets the ballpark with a pre-movie car show.

 DASH 101: An Inside Guide to Attending Games